bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 The `whitespace` parameter can be specified to control how whitespace differences are reported in the result.
 Valid values are `IGNORE_NONE`, `IGNORE_TRAILING`, `IGNORE_LEADING_AND_TRAILING` or `IGNORE_ALL`.

-The `context` parameter can be specified to control the number of lines of surrounding context in the diff.
-Valid values are `ALL` or number of lines.

 ### Preview fix
 ```